yichuan-w/yichuan-w.github.io/docs/index.md

 ## Bio ![微信图片_20230814214647](https://github.com/yichuan520030910320/yichuan520030910320.github.io/assets/73766326/9129f24b-aa5e-4674-a918-4b2160887792){align=right style="width:7.5em; margin-left: 0.5em; margin-top: 0.5em; border-radius: 1em;"}

-I am an incoming PhD student at UC Berkeley in [SkyLab](https://sky.cs.berkeley.edu/) and the last-year undergraduate student in the **ACM honor class of Shanghai Jiaotong University**, majoring in computer science and technology.
+I am a first PhD student at UC Berkeley in [SkyLab](https://sky.cs.berkeley.edu/) and received my B.E. in Computer Science and Technology from ACM Honored Class, Shanghai Jiao Tong University.
 I am interested in **machine learning systems and high-performance computing systems** (to be more detailed maybe distributed systems for large ML model training, and develop tailored abstractions for unique ML computational patterns to achieve higher performance).

-Currently, I am also collaborating with **Prof.[Jinyang Li](http://www.news.cs.nyu.edu/~jinyang/)** in NYU on a project related to scale up GNN training.
+Previously, I collaborated with **Prof.[Jinyang Li](http://www.news.cs.nyu.edu/~jinyang/)** in NYU and **Dr.[Minjie Wang](https://jermainewang.github.io/)** on a project related to scaling up GNN training.
 In SJTU, I am supervised by **Prof. [Quan Chen](https://www.cs.sjtu.edu.cn/~chen-quan/)** at EPCC.

 I like to communicate with different people, so you can feel free to contact me via email wechat:15858459091 or yichuanwang0324 or [twitter](https://twitter.com/YichuanM)
 If you are willing to know more details, you can see my [CV](https://docdro.id/AOZx9dN) here.
-If you are interested in my motivation, you can also take a look at my [SoP](https://docdro.id/OvdjJ6Q) for application.
+If you are interested in my motivation, you can also look at my [SoP](https://docdro.id/OvdjJ6Q) for application.

 *:fontawesome-solid-inbox: Work Email: [yichuanjiaoda@sjtu.edu.cn](mailto:yichuanjiaoda@sjtu.edu.cn)*